Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

     * Git (for version control, commits and push to GitHub)
     * Google Chrome Developer Tools (for checking compatibility, troubleshooting and editing code)
     * TinyPNG (for compression of your WEBP, JPEG and PNG files) [here](https://tinypng.com/).
+    * Stackoverflow (for searching on some topics related to HTML/CSS)
+    * W3schools (for HTML/CSS tutorials)

 ## User-Experience-Design
+The UX was deployed and tested only for screen sizes lower than 1200px but needs further deployment for smaller screen sizes (400px & 800px).
+This is a section of the deployment still under development.

 ### Structure
 ![structure](assets/images/readme/)